Efficient implementation of the Localized Orthogonal Decomposition method: The algebraic realization of the correctors

 \section{The algebraic realization of the correctors $\Qh$}

 Before we start to give a first example, we need to discuss how the local problems (\ref{local-corrector-problem}) can be assembled and solved practically.
 In particular we show how to interpret the corrector $\Qh$ on an algebraic level.
+We employ the notation of matrices as we believe it eases reading but want to point out that in an optimized implementation, most or all linear operators can be implemented matrix-free.